 All Gen Re employees are subject to and benefit from employment and compliance policies that seek to eliminate the risk of modern slavery in the workplace and encourage all staff to work ethically.
-Gen Re also operates a whistleblowing policy to provide the ability for employees to raise any concerns they have in the workplace anonymously and for those concerns to be investigated in a confidential manner.
+Gen Re also operates a whistleblowing policy to provide the ability for employees to raise any concerns they have regarding activities or behavior in the workplace anonymously and for those concerns to be investigated in a confidential manner.